amyasnikov/validity/README.md

 * **Test extensibility**.
 You can define your own python functions or classes to reuse the code between multiple compliance tests.
 * Possibility to store all heavy text-based entities (like compliance tests or TTP Templates) in a **Git repository**

+## NetBox Support Policy
+Unlike many other plugins, Validity supports multiple NetBox versions inside one single release.

+Validity aims to support **latest THREE major or minor releases** of NetBox.
+For example, if latest NetBox version is 4.1, then Validity is going to support NetBox 4.1, 4.0 and 3.7 releases.

 ## Download and Install

 You can download Validity via **pip**